stanford-rc/www.sherlock.stanford.edu/src/docs/overview/glossary.md

 ##### QOS

-: A Quality Of Service (QOS) is the set of rules and limitations that apply to a catgeories of job.
+: A Quality Of Service (QOS) is the set of rules and limitations that apply to a categories of job.
 The combination of a partition (set of machines where a job can run) and QOS (set of rules that applies to that job) makes what is often referred to as a scheduler *queue*.